UtkarshVerma/hugo-dream-plus/README.md

 ###  Share card (Post view only)
 This card appears below your posts to allow sharing of your post on **Facebook** and **Twitter**.
 Enable/disable it through the `enableShareCard` variable by setting appropriate boolean values.

+### Device detection
+You may configure your website based on the client device by using the `isMobile` JS variable.
+It is `true` when the client device is a mobile and vice versa.

 ### Error page and about page headings
 The headings for error page and about page are set through the config file via the `aboutHeader` and `error404` variable.
 Enter the value in string form.
 For example,